HenestrosaDev/ios-interview-questions/README.md

 ## Authors

 - Questions compiled by: Paul Hudson <[hackingwithswift.com](https://www.hackingwithswift.com/)>
-- Questions answered by: HenestrosaConH <[henestrosaconh@gmail.com](henestrosaconh@gmail.com)>
+- Questions answered by: HenestrosaDev <[henestrosadev@gmail.com](henestrosadev@gmail.com)>

-See also the list of [contributors](https://github.com/HenestrosaConH/ios-interview-questions/contributors) who participated in this project.
+See also the list of [contributors](https://github.com/HenestrosaDev/ios-interview-questions/contributors) who participated in this project.

 ## Support